Felixiose/scMVAE/README.md

 ## Usage

-To run training and inference, activate the created conda environment and run the examples:
+To get a feel for how the model works, try out the toy examples by running:

 ```bash
 conda activate pt